 Aviation has developed a standard quarterly inspection form covering all of the items listed above for use in conducting routine facility inspections.
-These forms are provided to each operator annually in electronic format and are included in Appendix M.
+These forms are provided to each operator annually in electronic format and are also included in Appendix L. A detailed outline of inspection procedures can be found in the Routine Facility Inspection SOP, Appendix H.